 2. Angle type grinder

 3. 8” or 6” schedule 40 PVC pipe (8” 125 pipe works ok too but 6” 125 pipe is too thin).

 4. A band saw for cutting pipe is recommended but we have cut pipe with 12” miter saw and a table saw although both work much better with a safe system to hold the pipe.

 5. PVC pipe cement- extra heavy body that is able to fill gaps is best.
 I like Weld On 719 PVC Pipe cement, but it is getting harder to find, also found Spears PVC-19 which looks to be similar.
-These glues are low VOC, slow cure and fills gaps.
-Recommend its use for all the PVC connections.
+These glues are low VOC, slow cure and will fill gaps.
+Recommend for all the PVC connections.
 Takes about 24 hours to fully cure.
 (Its sets pretty fast though- and have been able to grind glued connections in ~4 hours.)
 I have also used standard PVC glue- it works but does not fill gaps and if its colored you will see it.

 The Process of Making PVC Portals

 Left: PVC portal with retainer ring attached, Middle: stabilizer piece, Right: loose retainer ring

 1. The portal pipe piece.
 Measure the distance between the two adjoining cages, add the thickness of the steel wall and the amount you want the portal to extend into the interior of each cage ( 1/2” works pretty good).
 Add up these measurements and cut your PVC pipe to this length.
 Bevel the inner edge of the PVC pipe with an angle grinder.
 Many cages are approximately standardized in their distance between the cages and in these cages a 3¼” - 3½ “ length of pipe works well to make a portal with ½” extending into the interior of the cage on both sides.